What is enterprise sales, and why should it matter to you?

 - Define your ideal customer profile: Create a detailed profile of your ideal enterprise customer, including characteristics such as company size, industry, location, decision-making structure, and budget.

 - Develop a sales process: Outline a structured sales process that aligns with the complexities of enterprise sales.
-Identify key stages, actions, and milestones that need to be achieved during the sales cycle.
+Identify key stages, actions, and milestones that must be achieved during the sales cycle.

 - Build a high-performing sales team: Recruit and train sales professionals with the skills necessary for enterprise sales.
 For example, relationship-building, strategic account management, and negotiation skills.
 Provide ongoing training and support to ensure their success.